OctopusDeploy/docs/docs/infrastructure/target-roles/index.md

 position: 1
 ---

 All of the environments that you work with, for instance, Development, Test, or Production, will likely have multiple deployment targets.
-In production, your web sites and Windows Services might run on different physical servers; perhaps dozens of them.
-However, unless you are extremely lucky, it's unlikely that you have the budget to have an equal number of servers in any of your pre-production environments.
-When testing your software in a test environment, you might only have a single virtual machine which will run all of the software on the same machine.
+In production, your software might run on different physical servers or cloud services; perhaps dozens of them.
+However, unless you are extremely lucky, it's unlikely that you have the budget to have an equal number of deployment targets in any of your pre-production environments.
+When testing your software in a test environment, you might only have a single virtual machine which is used to test all of your software.

 Octopus handles these differences by applying roles to the deployment targets within your environments.